rahgadda/job-preparation/00-Basics/00-linux.md

     ![](../00-Images/pi-imager.png)
 - Static IP Address from Raspberry pi.
   - This will change continuosly.
-  - To avoid this, login to wifi router -> Network -> DHCP Server -> Address Reservation
+  - To avoid this, login to `Wifi router -> Network -> DHCP Server -> Address Reservation`
-  - Identify MAC ID of raspberry pi and start allocating an address range.
+  - Identify `MAC ID` of raspberry pi and start allocating an address range.
   - Reboot pi.
 - Enable network
   ```bash